Monogramm/erpnext_autoinstall/CONTRIBUTING.md

 Please, write [commit messages that make sense](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html), and [rebase your branch](http://git-scm.com/book/en/Git-Branching-Rebasing) before submitting your Pull Request.

-If possible, use [gitmoji](https://gitmoji.carloscuesta.me/) in your commit message to ease code reviews.
+If possible, use [gitmoji](https://gitmoji.carloscuesta.me/) in your commit message to ease code reviews and help generate the changelog automatically with [gitmoji-changelog](https://github.com/frinyvonnick/gitmoji-changelog).

 One may ask you to [squash your commits](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) too.
 This is used to "clean" your Pull Request before merging it (we don't want commits such as `fix tests`, `fix 2`, `fix 3`, etc.).